alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 ~~Because available ones suck!~~ :rage: They don't suit your needs because of performance or memory limitations.
 Or you just know that you can do it better.
 Frankly, neither is true.
 The reason is that you just get bored sometimes. [(_theme song_)][youtube-bored]

-The major reason is performance.
-Working on high-performance and low latency systems, you don't want to see that you are slow because of some external library and it allocates more than your code does.
+The major reason is **performance**.
+Working on high-performance and low latency systems, you don't want to see that you are slow because of an external library and it allocates more than your code does.
 You want to focus on your business logic and have the dependencies you rely on to be as efficient as possible.

 Another reason is memory limitations.
 All of them have size limitation caused by JVM array size limit.
 In JVM, arrays use integers for indexes, therefore the max size is limited by the max size of integers which is 2 147 483 647.
 If we create an array of longs to store bits then we can store 64 bit * 2 147 483 647 = 137 438 953 408 bits.
 This takes ~15 GB of memory.
 You can put ~10 000 000 000 elements with 0.1% probability into this Bloom filter.
 This is more than enough for most software.
-But when you work with Big Data such as web URLs, banner impressions, [Real-time bidding][wiki-rtb] bid requests, or streams of events and Machine learning, then 10 billion elements is just the beginning.
+But when you work with Big Data such as web URLs, banner impressions, [Real-time bidding][wiki-rtb] requests, or any stream of events and Machine learning, then 10 billion elements is just the beginning.
 Sure, you can have workarounds for that: multiple Bloom filters, distribute them across multiple nodes, design your software to fit this limitation, but those workarounds aren't always efficient, can be pricey or don't fit into your architecture.

 Let's take a look at some of the available solutions.